Safety Performance Targets - Roadways & Transit

 Federal regulations require MPOs and State DOTs to set targets for five safety performance measures for highways

-NCDOT has proposed the following targets for Calendar Year 2024.
-The CAMPO Executive Board will consider action on January 17, 2024
+NCDOT has proposed the following statewide targets for Calendar Year 2025.
+The CAMPO Executive Board approved these targets at their meeting on Wednesday, March 19, 2025.

 Category